-Creative Future and The Literary Consultancy partnered to create the Next Up development programme for ten underrepresented writers.
-Generously supported by a donation from bestselling novelist Claire McGowan, with additional funding from Arts Council England, Next Up provides a year-long programme of support, development, and mentoring for unpublished writers.
+Creative Future and The Literary Consultancy partnered in 2021 to create the Next Up development programme.
+Generously supported by a donation from novelist Claire McGowan, with additional funding from Arts Council England, Next Up provided a year-long programme of support, development, and mentoring for ten unpublished past winners/shortlisted fiction writers of the Creative Future Writers’ Award.

 Claire McGowan published her first novel in 2012 and has since become a bestselling author of crime fiction and commercial women’s fiction (writing as Eva Woods).
 She ran the UK’s first MA in crime writing for five years, and regularly teaches and talks about writing.
 McGowan was shortlisted for the Romantic Novel of the Year award in 2019.
 In screenwriting, she was selected as the 2018 International Fellow on the Nickelodeon Writers’ Program, working in L.A. for six months.
 She has also written scripts for theatre and radio, articles and short stories, and a non-fiction audiobook for Audible.
 About the scheme, she said: